Choosing the right email provider can be overwhelming, with so many free options offering different features, storage limits, and security levels.

 - Attachment Limit: Up to 1 GB depending on the plan.

-- Features: Custom domain email, integration with Zoho’s office suite, email scheduling.
+- Features: Custom domain email, integration with Zoho’s office suite, and email scheduling.

 - Pros: Business-friendly features, strong security, ad-free, supports custom domains.